carlosbebe/scratch_cluster/README.md

 Predefined file containing SLurm Database Daemon configuration information.
 This file is to be located in the same directory as slurm.conf file.
 * **start_services.sh**

-Once the containers are launched, this script will initiate several services: sshd, munge, slurm services.
+Once the containers are launched, this script will initiate relevant services within each container: sshd, munge, slurm services.

 ## Get Started